PYEXPO25/T043_CODECRAFTERS/README.md

 ## Start the Application

-1. Run the Flask application:
+1. Run the Django application: bash python manage.py runserver
-   bash
-   flask run

 2. Open your browser and navigate to: